MeganClo/Pokemon-Bootcamp-Battle/README.md

 A simple gaming application leveraging the PokeAPI and the Random User Generator API where users take turns and points are subtracted based on the move selected.
 The player who survives wins!

 - A random opponent is assigned from the Random User API
-- A random Pokemon is assigned to the user and the opponent
+- A random Pokémon is assigned to the user and the opponent
 - Moves are pulled in to the user's buttons from the Poke API
 - The user can select moves in a back and forth exchange with their opponent until one runs out of Health
 - Remaining health is the surviving players high score